pablogrisafi1975/powermock-legacy/README.md

   * Javassist 3.11.0.GA (I think it is needed by RetroTranslator Runtime) And of course, PowerMock-Legacy, last version ;-)

-You can download all these files in one zip file in the Download section.
+You can download all these files in one zip file from here [but it is still in google code!](https://code.google.com/p/powermock-legacy/downloads/detail?name=PowerMock-Legacy-jvm14-13.0.2-all.zip)

 ---